-Nongovernmental organizations selected to function as Regional Implementation Teams for the Critical Ecosystem Partnership Fund (CEPF) beginning in 2007 will provide strategic leadership for the program in each of the biodiversity hotspots approved for investment.
+Nongovernmental organizations selected to function as regional implementation teams (RITs) for the Critical Ecosystem Partnership Fund (CEPF) beginning in 2007 will provide strategic leadership for the program in each of the biodiversity hotspots approved for investment.

-Each Regional Implementation Team (RIT) will consist of one or more civil society organizations active in conservation in the region.
+Each RIT will consist of one or more civil society organizations active in conservation in the region.
 For example, a team could be a partnership of civil society groups or could be a lead organization with a formal plan to engage others throughout the implementation process, as well as complementing its structure overseeing implementation, such as through an inclusive advisory committee.

-Organizations that are members of the Regional Implementation Team will not be eligible to apply for other CEPF grants within the same hotspot.
+Organizations that are members of the RIT will not be eligible to apply for other CEPF grants within the same hotspot.
 Applications from formal affiliates of those organizations that have an independent operating board of directors will be accepted, and subject to additional external review.

 Staffing configurations may vary considerably depending on the size and number of countries in each hotspot.
-At a minimum, it is expected that each RIT have two full time staff to perform the roles of Team Leader and Small Grants Manager.
+At a minimum, it is expected that each RIT have two full-time staff (or equivalent) to perform the roles of team leader and small-grants manager.

 TERMS OF REFERENCE

 The RIT will operate under standard terms of reference (TOR) approved by the CEPF Donor Council.
 These TOR have been refined several times since CEPF was established, and provide a comprehensive description of the duties to be performed by the RIT.

 There are eight components to the TOR, each with a set of functions.
 The RIT may place varying levels of emphasis to each function, according to the focus of the investment strategy and the local operating context.

 Component 1.
 Coordinate CEPF investment in the hotspot.